Order Management

 What is order management?

-Every order undergoes a set of actions in the background until this order is received.
-This process is called order management, and it includes finding the items described in the order, packing them together, shipping them, and notifying the customer of the current status of their order.
+Every ecommerce order goes through a series of steps before it reaches the customer.
+This process is called order management, and it includes locating the products in inventory, packing them, shipping them, and updating the customer with the order status.

 Step 3.
 Order Fulfillment